Tutorial | Advanced What if simulators#

 To access the models:

-From the top navigation bar, click on Visual Analyses.
+From the Machine Learning menu of the top navigation bar, click on Visual ML.

 Select the model Quick modeling of hotttness on million_song_subset.